We love Jesus in the way we like prescription medication...

 concluded Genesis 1 didn't speak of 24-hour days.

-My friend had less concern about how much
+My friend was less concerned how much

 his own interpretation borrowed from materialism.